Let us build one for you.

 4875 Power Controller

-Parr designs, builds and furnishes power controllers to adapt the analog and digital outputs from the 4871 controllers to the reactors or systems being controlled.
+Parr designs, builds and furnishes power controllers to adapt the analog and digital outputs from the 4871 Controllers to the reactors or systems being controlled.
 These power controllers handle all of the high current power circuits so that the control circuitry is isolated from these loads.
 This also makes it possible to install the controller in a control room some distance from the system being controlled.
-The power controller or controllers will be designed for each individual system, but as an example, a 4875 power controller includes:

 4875 Power Controller, back